Alexx/volunteer-tracker/README.md

 ## Description

-_This is an application that uses a database to stores projects and assigns volunteers to each project.
+_This is an application that uses a database to store projects and assigns volunteers to each project.
 This project is mainly to practice CRUD functionality._

 ## Setup/Installation